 The PCCR is dedicated to advancing health care by developing knowledge and translating knowledge that improves the practice of chiropractic.

 The PCCR will directly impact chiropractic practice and health policy through a universally recognized, robust and sustainable collaborative chiropractic research program that attracts accomplished scientists, high-level staff and dedicated trainees.

 Now recruiting for research studies

 The primary mission of Palmer’s Research Clinic is to conduct high-quality chiropractic clinical research.
-Our experienced staff is committed to making sure participants thoroughly understand all aspects of involvement in a study and our skilled doctors of chiropractic carefully provide high-quality care in a research setting.
-If you are interested in learning more or participating, please contact us!
+Our experienced staff is committed to making sure participants thoroughly understand all aspects of involvement in a study, and our skilled doctors of chiropractic carefully provide high-quality care in a research setting.
+If you are interested in learning more about or participating in one of our clinical studies, please contact us.